SAP-archive/lumira-extension-da-sample/README.md

 # Data Access Extensions

-(If you already familiar with building Data Access extensions, feel free to download this repo as starter code and/or use the Quickstart guide.)
+(If you already familiar with building Data Access extensions, feel free to download this repo as starter code and/or use the [Quickstart Guide](./Docs/walkthrough/quickstart.md).)

 ## Overview
 SAP BusinessObjects Lumira 1.x and Discovery are self-service data visualization tools that make it easy to create interactive maps, charts, and infographics.
 Import & clean data from a variety of sources, build visualizations, and share stunning dashboards.